 How do Electric Circuit charging stations work?
 Is it hard to recharge an EV?

-All plug-in electric vehicles sold in Québec since 2011 are equipped with a socket compatible with 240-volt charging stations.
-Select all-electric vehicles are equipped with a socket that is compatible with 400-volt or higher fast-charge stations.
+All plug-in electric vehicles sold in Québec since 2011 are equipped with a socket compatible with Level 2 charging stations.
+Today, every new all-electric vehicle comes with a socket that’s compatible with fast-charge stations.

 Are there many charging station suppliers?